BeardedRaider/CUBSCOUTS/README.md

 # CUBSCOUTS
 Main colour rgb(72, 12, 136)

+EDIT OTHER BACKGROUND SECTIONG TO MATCH THE GRADIENT STYLE OF THE ACCOUNT PAGE, IF THERES TIME.

 FOR THE IMAGES.JSON FILE HERE ARE THE COMMENTS
 /*
   This is a JSON array containing the filenames of images used in the application.